gatechain/gatechain-docs/en/gatechain-cli.md

 Description：

-* The recipient can be a normal account or a Vault Account
+* The recipient can be a Standard Account or a Vault Account

 ###4.4 Single Signature
 ```bash